ssaffarzadeh/30DayMapChallenge2025/18Nov_OutOfThisWorld/description.md

 # Day 18: Out Of This World

-Render a 3D map of Olympus Mons on Mars using elevation data.
+Render a 3D map of Olympus Mons on Mars using elevation data by Ignacio Urria Yáñez.

 ## Content Description